4 Ingredient Artisan Bread Dough

 After the introduction of No-knead bread to the world by the New York Times, many people have tried their hand at the no-knead, no-fuss recipe.
 The simplicity of preparation was way too tempting and the end result was unbelievably good.

-What to make with lean yeast dough?
+7+ other things to make with this lean yeast dough

 I have tested this recipe for many things and here’re just a few things you can make with it: (the recipes of which are to follow).
 See instructions at the bottom of the recipe card below the post.